tethysplatform/tethys/docs/tethys_sdk/tethys_cli.rst

 install
 -------

 This command is used to trigger an automatic install for an application on a portal.
 We recommend using an :ref:`install.yml file <tethys_install_yml>` in the app directory to customize the installation process.
-If the install file doesnt exist the command will offer to create a blank template install.yml file for you.
-If you require services to be setup automatically as well, place a :ref:`settings.yml file <tethys_services_yml>` in the root of your application.
-If any services haven't been setup yet, you will be prompted to configure them interactively during the installation process.
-If there are any linked persistent stores upon completing the installation process, ``tethys syncstores {app_name}`` is run (add the '-n' arg to the install command to prevent this).
+If the install file doesn't exist the command will offer to create a blank template install.yml file for you.
+If you require services to be setup automatically, place a :ref:`services.yml file <tethys_services_yml>` in the root of your application.
+If there are any services that are needed by settings in your app that haven't been setup yet, you will be prompted to configure them interactively during the installation process.
+If there are any linked persistent stores upon completing the installation process, the install command will automatically run ``tethys syncstores {app_name}``.
+Finally, any scripts listed in the install.yml will be run to finish the installation.
-This command needs to be run from the root of the application directory.

 **Optional Arguments:**